ZSShen/Skyline/README.md

 # **Skyline**

 Skyline is a research project to discover the similarity between a Windows PE file and its obfuscated instances using different types of file protectors.
-Specifically, it transforms the file into the ***n-gram distribution model*** which calculates the frequency of n-gram tokens.
+Specifically, it transforms a given file into a ***n-gram distribution model*** which illustrates the frequency of n-gram tokens of binary code.
 Such frequency model can be used to inspect the characteristics and the potential similarity of PE files.

 ## **Installation**
 #### **Basic**